Exabyte-io/documentation/docs/models/dft/overview.md

 ## [Modifiers]()

-DFT calculations might of might not treat the spin-orbit coupling interaction or magnetic interactions, which are both considered modifiers.
+DFT calculations might of might not treat the spin-orbit coupling interaction or magnetic interactions, which are both considered modifiers:

 - Spin-Orbit Coupling (soc), a relativistic quantum physical interaction of a particle's spin with its motion inside a potential [[5](#Links)].